 Diabetes is a far-reaching condition.
-For some, the benefits of taking Actos may - let's be clear about this - outweigh the risks.
+For some, the benefits of taking Actos may - let's be clear about this - outweigh the risks for some patients.
+It may reduce the risk for secondary stroke or have other benefits that make it worthwhile in individual patients.
 This is a question for a doctor, not a lawyer.
 Medication should not be stopped without speaking to a health care provider.
 Paying close attention to any side effects is a good idea with any medication.

 But paying close attention to any FDA findings - and talking to your doctor about them, is also advisable.